-Oceana released a study in 2011 estimating the total expenditure in fishing sector subsidies in 2009 to have amounted to EUR 3.3 billion.
-This estimate is three times greater the amount that is typically quoted in public figures.
-In 13 countries, subsidies were greater than the value of the fish catch.
+Ahead of the negotiations in the European Parliament and the Council of the EU, Oceana in Europe released a study in 2011 estimating the total expenditure in fishing sector subsidies in 2009 to have amounted to €3.3billion.
+This estimate is three times greater than the amount that is typically quoted in public figures.
+In 13 countries, subsidies exceeded the value of their total fish catch.

-In 2013, Oceana released another study, this time looking at state aid, the hidden subsidies allocated by Member States to their fleets between 2000 and 2013.
-The estimate totaled €4.9billion, of which only 1% was identified by Oceana as beneficial subsidies for the marine environment.
+In 2013, Oceana released another study, this time looking at state aid - the hidden subsidies allocated by Member States to their fleets between 2000 and 2013.
+The estimate totaled €4.9billion, of which only 1% was identified by Oceana as beneficial to the marine environment.